In this guide, we discuss whether renewable energy might make electricity cheaper, or more expensive.

 There seems to be many other perhaps more significant factors impacting electricity prices in several States.

-National energy policy, the cost for poles and wires, and the cost to generate electricity, all seem to be big factors – but the factors can vary State to State.
+National energy policy, the cost for poles and wires, and the cost to generate electricity, all seem to be significant factors – but the factors can vary State to State.

 Renewable Energy % Of Electricity Production vs Average Electricity Prices In Each Australian State

-Below is a list of the Australian States.
-What the list shows is:
+Below is a list of the Australian States, paraphrased from cleanenergycouncil.org.au, and gobulk.com.au

-First Line – Renewable Energy % Of Electricity Production in 2018
+First Column – Renewable Energy % Of Electricity Production in 2018

-Second Line – Average Retail Electricity Price (Australian cents per kWh) in 2018 [note: as of August 2019, 50 AUD cents equals 34 USD cents]
+Second Column – Average Retail Electricity Price (Australian cents per kWh) in 2018 [note: as of August 2019, 50 AUD cents equals 34 USD cents]

 The list is: